 The evolution into today’s SUP

-The progression of today’s stand up paddling as we know it dates back to the mid-1990s.
+The progression of today’s stand-up paddling dates back to the mid-1990s.

 Hawaiian surfers Laird Hamilton and Dave Kalama used their 12-foot longboards and canoe paddles for a photo shoot in small waves to get into the waves.

-On the one hand, the two of them enjoyed using a paddle for cruising and surfing in the waves, and on the other hand they found out that it probably was the coolest kind of fitness training.
-Hamilton and Kalama never stopped using this form of surfing, even if at the beginning they themselves thought “that it is probably a bit embarrassing compared to the normal surfers to be underway with a paddle.”
+On the one hand, the two of them enjoyed using a paddle for cruising and surfing in the waves, and on the other hand, they found out that it probably was the most incredible kind of fitness training.
+Hamilton and Kalama never stopped using this form of surfing, even if, at the beginning, they thought “that it is probably a bit embarrassing compared to the normal surfers to be underway with a paddle.”

-It was also Laird Hamilton who, a short time later, had longer paddles made which suited a standing style better.
-Laird Hamilton and Dave Kalama are therefore regarded today as the initiators of the modern form of stand up paddling.
+It was also Laird Hamilton who, a short time later, had longer paddles made, which better suited a standing style.
+Laird Hamilton and Dave Kalama are, therefore, regarded today as the initiators of the modern form of stand up paddling.

 Despite the variety of people who were substantially involved in the creation and further development of stand up paddling, modern stand up paddling has four different roots:

-Thus, the canoe paddles provided the inspiration for the longer SUP paddles.
-The improved designs of the SUP boards to date incorporated elements of the longboard, the Malibu surfer, the radical shortboards, but also the first prone paddle boards (used for surfing downwind swell waves or for training).
+Thus, the canoe paddles inspired the longer SUP paddles.
+The improved designs of the SUP boards to date incorporated elements of the longboard, the Malibu surfer, the radical shortboards, and also the first prone paddle boards (used for surfing downwind swell waves or for training).

 The first appearance of modern Stand Up Paddle Boarding